strangerstudios/pmpro-gravity-forms/readme.txt

 == Description ==

+IMPORTANT NOTE: This plugin is under active development and note ready for use yet.

 = General features of this Integration include: =
 1. Add users to specified levels after submitting a form.
 1. Restrict forms for specified levels.